 The Clinic provides advanced treatment alternatives, including the ketogenic diet, new medications, and surgical options.

 The program aims to provide comprehensive, family centred care for children with severe epilepsies and to act as a Regional Centre of Excellence for epilepsy surgery.
 The CEC strives to support, advocate for, and inspire patients and their families.

-The medical staff at the CEC consist of epileptologists, neurologists, medical geneticists, neurosurgeons, epilepsy fellows, neuropsychologists, registered nurse, paediatric EEG technologist, registered dietician, a child life specialist, social worker, transition specialist, and shared decision making coach.
+The medical staff at the CEC consists of epileptologists, neurologists, medical geneticists, neurosurgeons, epilepsy fellows, neuropsychologists, a registered nurse, paediatric EEG technologist, registered dietician, child life specialist, social worker, transition specialist, a shared decision-making coach, and a Epilepsy Educator.

 - An epileptologist is a neurologist who has specialized training and experience in the management of epilepsy.
 After an initial consultation with you and your child, an individual plan of care is established.